WorkWell South Cumbria We're Here to Support You

 • needs support managing a health condition in order to return to work from a sickness absence

 NB.
-WorkWell is not suitable for individuals with complex health needs/conditions or who are long term unemployed (circa >6 months).
+WorkWell is not suitable for individuals with complex health needs/conditions or who are long term unemployed.

 The below is the minimum eligibility criteria and referrals will be accepted from anyone who meets the following criteria: